Logo

 • Struggles with complex logic, loops, or multi-step branching.

-• It can impact performance in large-scale automation.
+• This can impact performance in large-scale automation.

-• No longer actively enhanced by Salesforce, as focus shifts to Flow Builder.
+• No longer actively enhanced by Salesforce, as the focus has shifted to Flow Builder.

-“Process Builder simplifies automation, but its limitations make Flow Builder the go-to for modern Salesforce solutions.” – Salesforce Trailblazer Community, 2024
+“Process Builder simplifies automation, but its limitations make Flow Builder the preferred choice for modern Salesforce solutions.” – Salesforce Trailblazer Community

 What is Flow Builder?